Inventure71/Project_SYNTAX_V2/Game/README.md

 ### Extending the Game
 - **New Fields**: create a new object class with `update/draw` and add to `Arena` generation; use rect overlap checks for interaction.
-- **New Weapons**: instantiate `Weapon` with desired parameters and sprites; hook into golden-field drops or custom pickups.
+- **New Weapons**: create unlimited weapon types by instantiating `Weapon` with desired parameters and sprites.
+To extend drops, maintain a weapon drop pool (list of weapon factories or configs) and choose randomly when `Arena` spawns golden-field pickups.
 - **New Abilities/Objects**: implement an object with `on_character_collide(character, arena)` to define effects.
 - **Destructible Obstacles**: wire `apply_damage` and consume when `is_destroyed()`; ensure layer masks are honored.
 - **AI Variants**: subclass `Cow` and override `update()` to add behaviors (e.g., chase, avoid, team play).